tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Borax and Xxs have been Aster fam for a long time, but the other three were brought in around, you guessed it, late 2020.
+**How did this roster happen?** Monet, Xxs, and BoBoKa are the same as TI10 Aster, but this season they added longtime Vici Gaming midlaner Ori to the mix as well as Aster.Aries academy player 皮球.
+The direct translation is 'rubber ball,'

 **How was their DPC year?** 1610 points